apioo/psx-schema/README.md

     $traverser = new SchemaTraverser();
     $example   = $traverser->traverse($data, $schema, new TypeVisitor());

-    // $result contains now an instance of the Example_Schema class containing
+    // $example contains now an instance of the Example_Schema class containing
     // the firstName and lastName property
     echo $example->getFirstName();